 In order to present a clear and consistent identity, the old ‘Cat’ logo and all iterations of it are not approved for use at this time.
 In addition, the former ‘C-Paw’ is no longer the representative mark of University of Cincinnati Athletics, and its use is prohibited.
 All new material must carry the new identity.

 The following illustrations provide examples of incorrect use of University of Cincinnati trademarks.
 These or any other adaptations of incorrect usage are strictly forbidden.

-- The "C-Paw" mark may only be used in the ways shown on our art sheet.
-The "C-Paw" must be shown in its entirety, placing anything on top of, or interfering with it is prohibited.
+- The institutional logo and "C-Paw" mark may only be used in the ways shown on our art sheet.
+These logos must be entirely visible.
+Placing anything on top of, or interfering with the logos is prohibited.

 - Do not stretch or distort the logo.
 When re-sizing the logo make sure that the width to height aspect ratio is the same.